 - giving less empowered people a voice, and giving them role models when they have public representation.

 The benefit of having board directors with different skills, experience and characteristics means they complement each other.
-For example, if there are 2 directors who are business savvy, it is okay for another director to have less knowledge in that area.
+For example, if there are two directors who are business savvy, it is okay for another director to have less knowledge in that area.
 They bring a set of different strengths.

 A core aspect of diversity for governance is the cultural diversity of Australia’s Indigenous peoples.
 There are, for instance, two distinct cultural groups made up of Aboriginal and Torres Strait Islander peoples.
 There is great diversity within these two broad groups, in the form of hundreds of culturally diverse nations and communities and, today, over 250 different language groups.